belerico/mvpoli/Lisp/README.md

    * a structure of the type (M 0 0 NIL)
    * an unparsed expression representing a polynomial

-Function: (Poly Mindegree)
+Function: (mindegree Poly)
 Output: Degree
 Description: The mindegree function returns the minimum degree of the monomers that appear in Poly.
 Poly can take one of the following forms:
    * a structure of the type (POLY NIL)
    * a structure of the type (POLY Ms)